momentum-projects/express-shopping-list-api/README.md

 Replace the content of this README with the documentation for your endpoints.
 You can use [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/) syntax to format your documentation.

+Use the MongoDB Cloud Atlas cluster that you have already set up for your database.
+Use Mongoose to set up the schema and model for a ShoppingList.
+Then, build the RESTful endpoints that will enable a client to manage CRUD for the shopping lists. **You should be able to create, read, update, and delete shopping lists using the endpoints you build.**

+It is not necessary to include items on a shopping list, yet.

 ### Accessing your API

 You should create a file called `endpoints.rest` in your repo that you can use with the REST Client extension in VS Codium to test your API endpoints.